Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture

-Battery management systems (BMSs) are critical for ensuring the safety, efficiency, and longevity of batteries in Electric Vehicles (EVs) and grid energy storage.
-The indispensable role of BMSs is driven by the rapid expansion of energy storage application, expected to reach around 442 GWh globally by 2030 \cite{BNEF2023storage}.
-This accelerating deployment is not only increasing capacity demands but also introducing growing system complexity.
-For instance, EV battery packs contain thousands of cells operating under fluctuating loads, while grid-scale systems integrate heterogeneous batteries with diverse degradation patterns.
+\chapteri{B}attery Management Systems (BMSs) serve a critical function in ensuring the safety and performance of electric vehicles and energy storage systems.
+With the increasing scale of battery pack integration and the growing complexity of operating conditions, BMSs should not only ensure basic safety protection but also progressively expand their capabilities to meet the pressing demand for higher-level intelligent management.
+The indispensable role of BMSs is driven by the rapid expansion of energy storage applications, expected to reach around 442 GWh globally by 2030 \cite{BNEF2023storage}.
+This accelerating deployment is increasing not only capacity demands but also introducing system complexity.
+For instance, EV battery packs contain thousands of cells operating under fluctuating loads, while grid-scale systems integrate heterogeneous batteries with diverse degradation patterns \cite{cheng2016consumer}.
 These complexities demand BMSs capable of coordinating cell behavior and maintaining resilience under varying demand and supply conditions.

-Conventional BMSs face significant challenges in managing dynamic operational conditions, with limited predictive capabilities and inadequate sensing that restricts the modeling of critical internal states.
-They typically rely on easily measurable signals such as current, terminal voltages, and surface temperatures, which provide limited visibility into latent states like lithium concentration gradients, internal temperature distributions, State of Charge (SOC), or State of Health (SOH) \cite{cui2025towards}.
-Without such detailed information, it becomes difficult to link sensor data to underlying degradation mechanisms or to optimize charge–discharge strategies.